 I like making fancy food.
 It gives me a chance to be creative and have fun in the kitchen.
-But right now I’m feeling a need to keep things very simple.
+However, I don’t do that every day; maybe once per week at most.
+Right now I’m feeling a need to keep things simple.
 I’m craving easy meals; comforting meals.
 I’m starting off 2015 by getting back to basics.

 - 1 tablespoon granulated sugar